 Economics is a social science involving the study of choices in the face of scarcity and its implications for the use of resources, production of goods and services, economic growth and societal welfare as well as many other complex issues of vital importance to society.
 It often involves topics like wealth and finance, but it’s not all about money.
 The central quest of economics is to determine the most effective use of resources to meet private and social goals.
-Pricing and output, inflation and employment, investment and savings, efficiency and equity, firm strategies and characteristics of markets, money and the banking system, government policies, international trade and globalisation, environmental issues and are just some examples of topics concerning economics.
+Pricing and output, inflation and employment, investment and savings, efficiency and equity, firm strategies and characteristics of markets, money and the banking system, government policies, international trade and globalisation, environmental issues and opportunity costs are just some examples of topics concerning economics.

 Economics ranges from the very small to the very large.
 The study of individual decisions is called microeconomics.
 The study of the economy as a whole is called macroeconomics.

 Microeconomics focuses on the actions of the individual participants in the economy, including individual consumers and businesses.
 A key microeconomic model is supply and demand, which explains how prices and quantity transacted are determined in individual markets.
 It involves learning how markets work, when markets fail, and how government policies can affect markets and societal well-being.
 It also involves studying the characteristics of different markets and how firms may behave and the effects on allocation and distribution of goods, among other aspects.